Cabinet of Enrique Hertzog: First cabinet

 Upon his inauguration on 10 March 1947, Hertzog appointed his first ministerial cabinet.
 The cabinet was a return to the more conservative elements of the country which had been sidelined during the left-wing government of Gualberto Villarroel.
 It predominantly consisted of members of the newly formed Republican Socialist Unity Party (PURS) created from the merger of the Genuine Republican, Socialist Republican, and United Socialist parties.

 The only holdover from the previous administration was José Saavedra Suárez as Minister of Agriculture.
 Néstor Guillén, who had served as interim president and Minister of Defense following the death of Villarroel, returned to his defense position.
 Mamerto Urriolagoitía was appointed Foreign Minister in conjunction with his position as vice president.

 Second cabinet

 Unlike the Republicans, the Liberal Party did not become a founding member of the PURS.
 Nonetheless, Hertzog attempted to form a national unity cabinet and invited the PL to join in alliance with the new government, a fact which upset PURS leadership as well as Vice President Urriolagoitía.
-When Hertzog formed his second cabinet on 14 May 1947, Luis Fernando Guachalla, who had been the Liberla presidential candidate in 1947 losing to Hertzog by a difference of just 443 votes, was chosen to succeed Urriolagoitía as Foreign Minister.
+When Hertzog formed his second cabinet on 14 May 1947, Luis Fernando Guachalla, who had been the Liberal presidential candidate in 1947 losing to Hertzog by a difference of just 443 votes, was chosen to succeed Urriolagoitía as Foreign Minister.
 Despite being ideologically Communist, the Revolutionary Left Party also joined the conservative coalition with two of its members, Gustavo Henrich and Alfredo Mendizábal, being appointed Ministers of Public Works and Communications and Work and Social Security respectively.